-ADDENDUM TO DAVITA INC.'S COMPLIANCE WITH THE FALSE CLAIMS ACT AND OTHER FRAUD, WASTE AND ABUSE LAWS POLICY (DRA 2005 UPDATE) THE CODE OF CONDUCT, AND THE TEAMMATE HANDBOOK
+ADDENDUM TO DAVITA HEALTHCARE PARTNERS INC.'S FALSE CLAIMS ACT AND DETECTING FRAUD AND ABUSE (DRA 2005 UPDATE) THE CODE OF CONDUCT, AND THE TEAMMATE HANDBOOK

-This Addendum is intended to supplement the Compliance with the False Claims Act and Other Fraud, Waste and Abuse Laws Policy (DRA 2005 Update) (the "Policy") of DaVita Inc. ("DaVita"), in part for purposes of compliance with the Deficit Reduction Act of 2005 (the "DRA").
+This Addendum is intended to supplement the False Claims Act and Detecting Fraud and Abuse (DRA 2005 Update) policy (the "Policy") of DaVita HealthCare Partners Inc. ("DaVita"), in part for purposes of compliance with the Deficit Reduction Act of 2005 (the "DRA").
 Pursuant to the DRA, DaVita is required to provide to all teammates of DaVita and DaVita's subsidiary organizations, and to any contractor or agent of DaVita and DaVita's subsidiary organizations, detailed information regarding: (a) the respective roles of the federal False Claims Act (the "Federal FCA"), the federal Program Fraud Civil Remedies Act ("PFCRA"), and analogous state laws (collectively, the "State FCAs") in preventing and detecting fraud, waste, and abuse in Federal health care programs; (b) whistleblower protections under the Federal FCA and the State FCAs, respectively; and (c) DaVita's policies and procedures for detecting and preventing fraud, waste, and abuse.
 This Addendum provides detailed information regarding requirements (a) and (b).
-For information regarding DaVita's internal policies and procedures for detecting and preventing fraud, waste, and abuse, please see the Policy and the additional policies and procedures identified therein.
+For information regarding DaVita's internal policies and procedures for detecting and preventing fraud, waste, and abuse, please see the Policy and the additional policies and procedures for detecting and procedures for detecting fraud, waste, and abuse, please see the Policy and the additional policies and procedures identified therein.